ankitvgupta/mail-app/README.md

 ## Getting Started

 You can click the "Download .dmg" button above to download a Mac app that is ready for configuration.
-All you need to provide is a GCP project code (it has instructions) to set the Gmail API, and an Anthropic API Key.
+All you need to provide is Gmail API information (it has instructions) and an Anthropic API Key.
 If you're a developer, see the instructions at the bottom, or ask Claude Code to figure it out.

 ## Features